Canadian Federation of Students: University of Victoria

-The University of Victoria Students' Society (UVSS) representing undergraduate University of Victoria students submitted legal action against the CFS in November 2010 to seek a vote to leave the Federation.
-The dispute centered around a petition submitted by UVic student Jose Barrios in the Fall of 2009 that had the required 10% of signatures needed to initiate a referendum.
+The University of Victoria Students' Society (UVSS) representing undergraduate University of Victoria students submitted legal action against the CFS in November 2010 to seek a vote to leave the federation.
+The dispute centred around a petition submitted by UVic student Jose Barrios in the Fall of 2009 that had the required 10 per cent of signatures needed to initiate a referendum.
 In Spring 2010, the CFS National Executive rejected this petition because hundreds of students signed a second petition calling for their names to be removed from Barrios' petition list.
 In November 2010, Barrios initiated legal action against the CFS.

 Mr. Justice Malcolm D. Macaulay of the Supreme Court of British Columbia heard oral arguments from both sides on January 6 and 7, 2011.
 On February 1, 2011, Justice Macaulay ruled that the use of a 'counterpetition' to nullify the original petition 'must fail' and ordered that the process to hold a referendum on continued membership must move forward.
 On the applicability of the second 'counterpetition', Justice Macaulay wrote: "The national executive of the CFS invoked a process that was not contemplated by the bylaws in effect at the time and, as a result, applied an irrelevant consideration in determining that the petition was not in order.
 The adoption of a process outside the bylaws amounted to an excess of jurisdiction."

 The CFS refused to grant a decertification vote until the UVSS paid $100,000+ in outstanding membership dues.
 The UVSS rejected the claim that it owed money and took the CFS to court on February 17.
 The UVSS argued that by bringing up this issue so late, the CFS was making an intentional move to delay a vote from occurring before the end of the 2010–2011 academic year.
 Justice Macaulay ruled for the vote to take place regardless of outstanding dues.
 In March 2011 UVic undergraduate students voted to leave the Canadian Federation of Students.
 The National Federation recognized the result, but the CFS-BC refused, claiming the vote did not apply to the provincial affiliate.
 A subsequent legal battle ensued, leading to a new successful UVSS petition effort to trigger a CFS-BC membership vote.
 In 2013, one month before the UVSS was scheduled to vote on its CFS-BC membership, the CFS-BC voted to terminate the UVSS's membership, marking the official end of all UVSS membership ties to the Canadian Federation of Students.